NEWS

 Check out this article in The Observer about how Giles found peace through cooking following a landmine accident in Afghanistan which cost him both legs and an arm - link

 Photographer Giles Duley in the Donbas region.
-Photo credit: Benjie Croce
+Credit: Benjie Croce

 Whilst our attention is diverted by war, climate catastrophe and Covid-19, it’s business as usual for international organized crime.

-@viceworldnews has teamed up with the fearless @occrp to investigate the modern face of OCG’s - from the Albanian Mafia to the golden meth triangle, and more.
+VICE WOLRD NEWS has teamed up with the fearless OCCRP to investigate the modern face of organised crime groups - from the Albanian Mafia to the golden meth triangle.

 If we can’t trust companies and governments to manage our waste responsibly, the best action we can take is to generate less waste.

-Reporter Nelufar Hedayat and local Roma man Alex Fechete at Pata Rat landfill, Cluj Napoca, Romania
+Journalist Nelufar Hedayat and local Roma man Alex Fechete at Pata Rat toxic landfill, Cluj Napoca, Romania, 2021

-Proud to have contributed to this honest, hopeful film about how we can tackle what is undoubtedly “the biggest threat to security that modern humans have ever faced”.
+Proud to have contributed to this honest, hopeful film directed by Harriet Bird, about how we can tackle what is undoubtedly “the biggest threat to security that modern humans have ever faced”.

 Visit BBC Iplayer to hear more from Attenborough as well as the diverse opinions of some of the ordinary Brits tasked with deciding what we should do to meet our climate change goals.